-JDK 13 will soon be released!
+JDK 13 has been released!
 As with my JDK 12 blog, I have gathered up a list of the most interesting and useful security enhancements in this release.
 And as before, I have grouped them into appropriate categories (crypto, TLS, etc) which should make it easier to find out what has changed in each specific area.
 The JDK 13 Release Notes also contains details on these and other enhancements.

 Table of Contents

 Support for Microsoft Cryptography Next Generation (CNG) API